 Why do I need to complete an application form?

 It is a requirement of the NHS that you complete an application form for us to obtain your details and also to ensure that we match you with an appropriate volunteering role.
-It is an electronic application form, therefore you will need access to either a laptop or pc to complete the form.
-The form can not be completed on a smart phone or tablet.
+All of our applications are process via the online TRAC recruitment system.

 Why do I have to have employment checks?